isabella232/win32-pr.es-es/desktop-src/extensible-storage-engine/esentinvaliddatabaseexception-class.md

 ---
 # <a name="esentinvaliddatabaseexception-class"></a>Clase EsentInvalidDatabaseException

 Clase base para JET_err.
-Excepciones invalidDatabase.
+Excepciones InvalidDatabase.

 ## <a name="inheritance-hierarchy"></a>Jerarquía de herencia